adriennefranke/benji-moore/README.md

 ## License

-This CSS theme is free to use in personal and commercial projects.
+This CSS theme is free to use for personal projects.

 *Note: Benjamin Moore® and the color names are trademarks of Benjamin Moore & Co.
 This theme is an independent project and is not affiliated with or endorsed by Benjamin Moore & Co.
-"Benji Moore" is a playful nickname for this project.*
+"Benji Moore" is a playful nickname for this project.
+Go buy their paint colors, they're nice.*